 When you install MATLAB® on Windows® platforms, the installer sets up associations between certain file types and MathWorks® products.
 When you double-click one of these files in the Windows Explorer (file manager), Windows executes the open action specified by the file association.
-If Windows launches MATLAB, it opens the version of MATLAB associated with that file type.
+If Windows starts MATLAB, then it opens the version of MATLAB associated with that file type.

 By default, MATLAB associates the latest installed version to MATLAB file types.
-If you use the Windows file manager or the Control Panel to associate a MATLAB version to a file type, that version remains associated with the file type even when you install another MATLAB.
-If, instead, you always want to use the latest MATLAB version, you must manually reassociate the type with each new installation of MATLAB.
-If you want to return to the default behavior, uninstall every MATLAB that is manually associated to any MATLAB file type.
+If you use the Windows file manager or the Control Panel to associate a MATLAB version to a file type, then that version remains associated with the file type even when you install another MATLAB.
+If, instead, you always want to use the latest MATLAB version, then you must manually reassociate the type with each new installation of MATLAB.
+If you want to return to the default behavior, then uninstall every MATLAB that is manually associated to any MATLAB file type.
 Then reinstall the latest MATLAB release.

 Sometimes double-clicking a MATLAB file in the Windows file manager opens a new instance of the version of MATLAB that is already open.
 To work around this issue, uninstall versions of MATLAB, release R2010a or earlier.
 Then reinstall MATLAB R2010b or later.